open-power/snap/doc/README.md

 # Documentations Presentation

 * In any case, all users should begin with the [Quick Start Guide on a General Environment](./UG_CAPI_SNAP-QuickStart_on_a_General_Environment.pdf) to discover the topic and have the main steps in mind before any advanced work.
 They will learn the basics and the guide will enable them to setup the SNAP whether their action is developped in C or in VHDL.

 * Then all users should create their first own action to go into deeper details using the [How to Create a New Action Guide](./AN_CAPI_SNAP-How_to_create_a_New_Action.pdf)
-After doiing this exercise, they will be able to modify, adjust their skeleton, eventually add or remove ports, to fullfill their specific needs.
+After doing this exercise, they will be able to modify, adjust their skeleton, eventually add or remove ports, to fullfill their specific needs.

 * The specific documentation located in each snap/actions/<action_name>/doc will help defining the specific features related to the proposed example.
-Thus HLS NVME attachments goodies will be located in [../actions/hls_nvme_memcopy/doc/](../actions/hls_nvme_memcopy/doc/) while HDL NVME attachments goodies will be located in https://github.com/open-power/snap/blob/master/actions/hdl_nvme_memcopy/doc/
+Thus HLS NVME attachments goodies will be located in [../actions/hls_nvme_memcopy/doc/](../actions/hls_nvme_memcopy/doc/) while HDL NVME attachments goodies will be located in [../actions/hdl_nvme_memcopy/doc/](../actions/hdl_nvme_memcopy/doc/)

-* For HLS users, optimization is a must, so users can rely on [How to Optimize an HLS Action Guide](./AN_CAPI_SNAP-How_to_optimize_a_HLS_action.pdf) to understand the details of how their C code is "converted".
+* For HLS users, optimization is a must, so users can rely on [How to Optimize an HLS Action guide](./AN_CAPI_SNAP-How_to_optimize_a_HLS_action.pdf) to understand the details of how their C code is "converted".
 The usage of basic conversion directives (#pragma) and their understanding (just like preparing GPU code with converion tools), will allow significant improvment over raw conversion.

 * For hardware skilled user [HDL_example](../actions/hdl_nvme_example/) and [hdl_nvme_example](../actions/hdl_nvme_example/) concentrate many example of different memory copy usage examples.